IES-Org/ies/README.md

 3. Collaborate with organisations to drive adoption and integration across sectors
 4. Contribute to the model by proposing improvements, extensions, and refinements

+For more information, including contact details, please go to https://informationexchangestandrard.org

-# Introduction to IES
+# IES 4.3

 If you are new to IES, see the [Introduction to IES][intro] document.

 [mit-license]: https://opensource.org/licenses/MIT

-# Introduction to 4D Ontologies
+## Introduction to 4D Ontologies

 For an introduction to 4D Ontologies, see the [Introduction to 4D Ontology][4d-ontology-intro] document.

-# Documentation
+## IES 4.3 Specification and Documentation

 The complete reference for IES 4.3 is available [here][ies.md].